tizonia/tizonia-openmax-il/docs/sphinx-src/manual/manual.rst

 **Limited distractions**
   No fast-forward or rewind.
 Only skip to next/previous track (see [#f2]_).
-No elaborate 'ncurses' CLI interface to interact with (some people might see as a downside).
+No elaborate 'ncurses' CLI interface to interact with (some people might will see as a downside).
 Only the track info and a simple visual progress bar.

 **Reduced 'muscle-memory'**